 Any items to be placed on the agenda are to be sent to the secretary no later than seven calendar days in advance of the meeting.
 Items which miss the deadline for inclusion on the agenda may be added on receipt of permission from the Chair.

-Agendas will be agreed with the Chair prior to the meeting.
-9. Minutes of meetings Minutes will be taken at all meetings and presented according to the corporate style.
+Minutes will be taken at all meetings and presented according to the corporate style.

 The minutes will be ratified by agreement of the Committee at the following meeting.

-A summary of the meeting will be published on the ICB's website as part of the ICB Board papers.
-The ratified minutes will be made available on request, redacted as appropriate.
-10. Conflicts of interest management In advance of any meeting of the Committee, consideration will be given as to whether conflicts of interest are likely to arise in relation to any agenda item and how they should be managed.
+In advance of any meeting of the Committee, consideration will be given as to whether conflicts of interest are likely to arise in relation to any agenda item and how they should be managed.
 This may include steps to be taken prior to the meeting, such as ensuring that supporting papers for a particular agenda item are not sent to conflicted individuals.

 At the beginning of each Committee meeting, members and attendees will be required to declare any interests that relate specifically to a particular issue under consideration.
 If the existence of an interest becomes apparent during a meeting, then this must be declared at the point at which it arises.
 Any such declarations will be formally recorded in the minutes for the meeting.

-The Chair of the Committee will determine how declared interests should be managed, which is likely to involve one the following actions: a) Requiring the conflicted individual to withdraw from the meeting for that part of the discussion if the conflict could be seen as detrimental to the Committee's decision-making arrangements. b) Allowing the conflicted individual to participate in the discussion, but not the decision-making process. c) Allowing full participation in discussion and the decision- making process, as the potential conflict is not perceived to be material or detrimental to the Committee's decision- making arrangements and where there is a clear benefit to the conflicted individual being included in both. d) Excluding the conflicted individual and securing technical or local expertise from an alternative, unconflicted source.
-11. Reporting responsibilities and review of The Committee will provide assurance to the Board that it is effectively discharging its delegated responsibilities, as set out in these terms of reference, by: committee effectiveness c) Providing an assurance report to the Board following each of the Committee's meetings; summarising the items discussed, effectiveness decisions made and any specific areas of concern that warrant immediate Board attention. d) Providing an annual report to the Board, summarising how the Committee has discharged its duties across the year, key achievements and any identified areas of required committee development.
+The Chair of the Committee will determine how declared interests should be managed, which is likely to involve one the following actions:

+- Requiring the conflicted individual to withdraw from the meeting for that part of the discussion if the conflict could be seen as detrimental to the Committee's decision-making arrangements. - b) Allowing the conflicted individual to participate in the discussion, but not the decision-making process. - Allowing full participation in discussion and the decisionmaking process, as the potential conflict is not perceived to be material or detrimental to the Committee's decisionmaking arrangements and where there is a clear benefit to the conflicted individual being included in both. d) Excluding the conflicted individual and securing technical or local expertise from an alternative, unconflicted source.
+11. Reporting responsibilities and review of The Committee will provide assurance to the Board that it is effectively discharging its delegated responsibilities, as set out in these terms of reference, by: committee effectiveness a) Providing an assurance report to the Board following each of the Committee's meetings; summarising the items discussed, decisions made and any specific areas of concern that warrant immediate Board attention. b) Providing an annual report to the Board, summarising how the Committee has discharged its duties across the year, key achievements and any identified areas of required committee development.
 This report will be informed by the Committee's annual review of its effectiveness.
 Any items of specific concern, or which require Board approval, will be the subject of a separate report.
 12. Review of terms of reference These terms of reference will be formally reviewed on an annual basis but may be amended at any time in order to adapt to any national guidance as and when issued.
 Any proposed amendments to the terms of reference will be submitted to the Board for approval.

-Issue Date: Status: Version: Review Date:

-1 July 2022 APPROVED 1.2 31 March 2024
+Issue Date: Status: Version: Review Date: 1 October 2024 Approved 1.3 31 March 2025

-Updated 22 November 2022

-Updated 1 April 2023

-12. Strategic Planning and Integration Committee - Terms of Reference
+11. Strategic Planning and Integration Committee - Terms of Reference